amggarcia/amgg-portfolio/src/markup/sms-notification-ffm.md

 ## Roles

-During this project i was part of a team composed of 2 developers wich allowed me to be involved in the complete lifecycle of the application, from change request analysis, development, deploy and maintenance.
+During this project i was part of a team composed of 2 developers which allowed me to be involved in the complete lifecycle of the application, from change request analysis, development, deploy and maintenance.

 ## Challenges